mahoney1/test/extend_multi_org_3_orgs-amended.md

 You must first complete the [Multi-Org tutorial](./deploy-to-fabric-multi-org.html), as this sets up the {{site.data.conrefs.hlf_full}} 'BYFN' two-organization network with a running, established Composer business network (and associated metadata / identities that entails).

-NOTE: If you've completed that tutorial and need a break first or are resuming the next day etc - you can use these commands to stop and start your BYFN environment, saving the current state ; these are equivalent to the `docker-compose up` and `docker-compose stop` commands to save you containers' state.
-Only works with the BYFN script from the Git repo above.
+NOTE: If you've completed that tutorial and need a break first or are resuming the next day etc - you can use these commands to stop and start your BYFN environment, saving the current state ; these are equivalent to the `docker-compose start` and `docker-compose stop` commands to save you containers' state (not `up` / `down`).
+Note: only works with the BYFN script from the Git repo above.

     ./byfn.sh -m stop    # stop current BYFN containers ./byfn.sh -m start   # start current BYFN containers from last 'stopped' state.